amelialwx/Pixel_Purr-suit/README.md

 # Pixel Purr-suit
 ![Pixel Purr-suit](graphics/Pixel_Purr-suit.gif)
 **Welcome to "Pixel Purr-suit"!** Step into the world of paw-sitively thrilling pixel art as you join Purrtricia, a fearless feline adventurer with a nose for trouble.
 In this pixel runner game, you'll guide Purrtricia through a vibrant, perilous journey.
+Play the game online [here](https://amelialwx.itch.io/pixel-purr-suit)!

 ## Controls
 Jump/restart: `spacebar`